LeafRTP-Pro v3.2.0

 • Feature requests via GitHub issues.
 Priority follows the published roadmap.

-• Native Forge / NeoForge is not currently supported - use Arclight or Mohist with the Spigot/Paper jar.
+• Native NeoForge is supported on Minecraft 1.21.x / 26.1.x.
+Native Forge is not supported - use Arclight or Mohist with the Spigot/Paper jar.

 ------------------------------------------------------------